bhaveshpandey/bhaveshpandey.github.io/_posts/2020-08-17-Texture-Instancing.md

 5. Output the value.

-This can be performed for any kind of data stored in the texture maps (colour, displacements, normals, roughness etc).
+This can be performed for any kind of data stored in texture maps (colour, displacements, normals, roughness etc).

 # Use cases